7 November 2013

 Abstracts of 150–200 words should be submitted and include the title of the proposed presentation, author/s and affiliation/s, and show the relevance of the presentation to the conference focus on game-based teaching and coaching.
 Authors must include a word count at the end of their abstract.
 All abstracts should be emailed to email@example.com before August 31.

 Presenters will be invited to submit conference papers (3000–4000 words) for publication in a special edition of the University of Sydney Papers in Human Movement, Health and Coach Education (HMHCE), which is a peer-reviewed journal.
-It is published by the Youth, Sport and Health research network, within the Faculty of Education and Social Work, at the University of Sydney, Australia.
+It is published by the Youth, Sport and Health research network, within the Sydney School of Education and Social Work, at the University of Sydney, Australia.

 Professor Richard Light, School of Health Sciences, University of Ballarat